 Answering these questions, however, requires digging deeper to examine the paths your customers take to get from point A (their first interaction with your brand) to point B (completing your desired outcome) — and identify potential breakdowns along the way.

-Every customer’s path to purchase is different, so it can be difficult to figure out what is going on underneath the hood of your online presence.
+Every customer’s path to purchase is different, so it can initially be difficult to figure out what is customer journey mapping, along with the right strategy for your business to take.

 In a perfect world, the journey a customer takes to get from point A to point B would be linear and easy to navigate.
 However, this is not always the case.